Thailand seizes $21 million in assets from dead founder of dark net marketplace AlphaBay

 AlphaBay was widely considered the biggest online black market for drugs, estimated to host daily transactions totaling hundreds of thousands of dollars.

-Cazes was found dead in his cell at the Narcotics Suppression Bureau in Bangkok on July 12 before he was due to be extradited to the United States, Chalermchai said.
+Cazes was found dead in his cell at the Narcotics Suppression Bureau in Bangkok on July 12 before he was due to be extradited to the United States, deputy national police chief Chalermkiat Sriworakan said.

-"We have seized over 700 million baht worth of assets, cars, and cryptocurrency," deputy national police chief Chalermkiat Sriworakan told Reuters.
+"We have seized over 700 million baht worth of assets, cars, and cryptocurrency," Chalermkiat told Reuters.
 The sum is equivalent to $21 million.

 Cazes faced charges related to narcotics distribution, identity theft, money laundering and other crimes.